Pricing Blog Formulas Tools About Download

 Hair with Espresso Martini Brunette color showing depth and intense shine

-Part of: Hair Color Trends 2026: Complete Guide for Colorists
+Part of: Hair Color Trends 2026: Full Guide

 Have clients asked you for that “celebrity brunette” without knowing exactly how to describe it?